stefan-ernst/storymapping-site/docs/troubleshooting.md

 If you are using a Classic Project (or using Server or Data Center), the selected board might not support Sprints or you do not have Manage Sprints permission.

+### Sprint creation fails even though I have Manage Sprints permission

+The selected board contains more than one project.
+You need to have Manage Sprints permission in all included projects.

 ### I can't find Story Mapping App in the project sidebar

 Currently only Software Projects are supported.
 You won't find the Sidebar item in Business or Jira Service Management projects.